 New Member Safety and Equipment Training

-A change has been made in how to obtain the training that is required of a new member to work in the shop and operated the equipment.
-Click here or contact a club officer to learn about the new process.
+A change has been made in how to obtain the training that is required of a new member prior to working in the shop and operating the equipment.
+Click here or contact a club officer or monitor to learn about the process.
 The training videos on DVDs are no longer available in the SCOV Library.

 Club Holiday Luncheon

 The location of this year's holiday luncheon has been changed from the Desert Oasis to the Activity Center Auditorium.
-Other changes to this event are being planned also.
-News of those changes will be posted here and in the shop in the near future.
+Another significant change is that the event will be catered.
+More information about the luncheon will be posted here and in the shop as we get closer to the holidays.

 Keep It Clean!